Poncho Pattern for a Soft, Stripe Knit

 Start at the shoulder seam with the right side facing and pick up approximately one stitch for every row.
 The number of stitches will vary depending on the size of your neck opening.
 My opening was 13 stripes (7xKidsilk, 6xAran) and I picked up 52 stitches.

-Join the circle of stitches and knit until the yarn is almost finished, leaving enough to cast off and finish away the ends.
+Join the circle of stitches and knit until the yarn is almost finished, leaving enough to cast off and finish away from the ends.